Mobiquity/MobileAutomationFramework/README.md

 # Mobile Automation Framework

-Framework for mobile automation project structure setup
+A Maven custom archetype to generate project tree structure for mobile automation

 # How to run